Fix SIM Failure on iPhone: 6 Proven Methods (2026)

 Your iPhone shows No SIM, Invalid SIM, or SIM Failure?
 6 step-by-step fixes covering iPhone 13, 14 Pro, and 15.
 Find the one that works for you.

 A SIM failure on iPhone turns your phone into a Wi-Fi-only device.
 No calls, no texts, no cellular data.
 The “No SIM,” “Invalid SIM,” or “SIM Failure” message almost always points to dust on the contacts, an outdated carrier profile, or a stale network state in iOS.
-We tested six fixes on iPhone 13, 14 Pro, and 15 across three iOS releases.
+The six fixes below cover recent models like the iPhone 13, 14 Pro, and 15 across several iOS releases.

 This guide is for your own iPhone or a device you have explicit permission to service.
 Resetting another person’s phone or pulling their SIM without consent crosses into US wiretap and computer-fraud territory.
 Stick to your own hardware.